maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

 ## Kusatsu

-It was a fun drive to Kusatsu - we drove on Japan's national highways(一般国道) in Gunma Prefecture, where I saw the snow chain road sign for the first time.
+It was a fun drive to Kusatsu - we drove on Japan's national highways(国道292草津) in Gunma Prefecture, where I saw the snow chain road sign for the first time.
+This highway has a famous section across the Shiga Highlands(国道292志賀高原段), known as the highest national highway in Japan, and it's supposed to have incredible views.
+The sad thing is, again, that this part of roads were closed from November to April due to the heavy snow.
+Maybe next time!

 <figure>
  <img alt="Kusatsu" src="{{ site.baseurl }}/public/images/japan2018/ks0.jpg" />